Active Levee Projects

 Levee Alignment A Accreditation

-Coordination with the Federal Emergency Management Agency (FEMA) is underway for accreditation of the northwest portion of the City’s levee system.
-Documentation has been developed for a segment of the Missouri River levee system starting at Big Lake Park and running west and south to the Western Historic Trails Center (south of Interstate 80).
-Once this is documentation is accepted, this segment of levee will be officially documented as accredited on FEMA Flood Insurance Rate Maps (FIRMs).
+After required maintenance projects were completed, levee certification data and documentation was developed for a segment of the Missouri River levee system starting at Big Lake Park and running west and south to the Western Historic Trails Center (south of Interstate 80).
+The documentation was provided to Federal Emergency Management Agency (FEMA) which is responsible for flood hazard mapping.
+On future FEMA Flood Insurance Rate Maps (FIRMs), this segment of levee will be officially documented as accredited.
 Documentation for other segments of levee in Council Bluffs will be coordinated with FEMA once construction of necessary improvements is complete.

 Levee Underseepage Control Project Improvement (Geotechnical MR_3)

-The project will replace existing levee underseepage control features.
-Twelve relief wells will be decommissioned and replaced with a seepage sand berm measuring approximately 3,500 feet in length and ranging in width from 150 feet to 300 feet.
-The sand berm will partially be constructed utilizing existing sand berm material on-site placed during the 2011 flood.
-Over 65,000 cubic yards of additional sand for the project will be sourced from material dredged from Lake Manawa.
+The project decommissioned 12 relief wells and replaced them with a sand seepage berm measuring approximately 3,500 feet in length and ranging in width from 150 feet to 300 feet.
+The sand berm was partially constructed utilizing existing sand berm material on-site placed during the 2011 flood.
+Over 65,000 cubic yards of additional sand for the project was sourced from material dredged from Lake Manawa.

 Levee Underseepage Control Project Improvement (Geotechnical MR_4)

-The project will replace existing levee underseepage control features.
-Ten relief wells will be decommissioned and replaced with a seepage sand berm measuring approximately 4,700 feet in length and 400-feet in width.
-The sand berm will partially be constructed utilizing existing sand berm material on-site placed during the 2011 flood.
-Over 375,000 cubic yards of additional sand berm material will be sourced from material dredged from Lake Manawa.
+The project decommissioned 10 relief wells and replaced them with a sand seepage berm measuring approximately 4,700 feet in length and 400-feet in width.
+The sand berm was partially constructed utilizing existing sand berm material on-site placed during the 2011 flood.
+Over 375,000 cubic yards of additional sand for the project was sourced from material dredged from Lake Manawa.

 Levee Underseepage Control Project Improvement (Geotechnical MR_6)